Mongolia's Dairy Industry: An Analytical Overview

 Exports and Imports

-In 2023, Mongolia exported approximately 9 million liters of milk and dairy products, primarily to neighboring countries such as China and Russia.
-Conversely, imports of dairy products reached about 12 million liters, predominantly from New Zealand and the European Union.
-Notably, Mongolia is a leading importer of Russian ice cream, reflecting its diverse import portfolio and enhancing regional trade ties.
+In 2023, Mongolia exported approximately 9 million liters of milk and dairy products, primarily to China and Russia.
+However, it also imported around 12 million liters of dairy products, mainly from New Zealand and the European Union.
+Mongolia is notably a leading importer of Russian ice cream, enhancing its diverse import portfolio.

 Significant Events

-Despite a decrease in livestock numbers by 10.9% in 2024, bringing the total to 57.6 million animals, Mongolia's dairy market is poised for continued advancement through increased production and enhanced processing capabilities.
+Despite a projected 10.9% decrease in livestock numbers in 2024, reducing the total to 57.6 million animals, Mongolia's dairy market is poised for continued advancement through enhanced production and processing capabilities.
+The sector's foundation in Tsagaan Idee, the historic 'white food' of Mongolia, is being revolutionized with innovative products, signaling a promising future for the industry.

 Related news